Mixed Hamiltonian Monte Carlo for Mixed Discrete and Continuous Variables: Numerical experiments

 We consider the logistic regression model $ y_i \sim \text{Bernoulli}\left(\sigma(X_i^T\beta)\right), i=1,\cdots, 100 $ where $X\in\mathbb{R}^{100\times 20}, \beta\in\mathbb{R}^{20}$, and $\sigma(x)=1/(1+e^{-x})$ is the sigmoid function.
 For our experiments, we generate a set of synthetic data: The $X_i$'s are generated from the multivariate Gaussian $N(0, \Sigma)$, where $\Sigma_{j j} = 3, j=1, \cdots, 20$ and $\Sigma_{j k} = 0.3, \forall j\neq k$.
 For $\beta$, we set 5 randomly picked components to be $0.5$, and all the other components to be 0.
 We generate $y_i \sim \text{Bernoulli}\left(\sigma(X_i^T\beta)\right)$.
 We introduce a set of binary random variables $\gamma_j, j=1, \cdots, 20$ to indicate the presence of components of $\beta$, and put an uninformative prior $N(0, 25I)$ on $\beta$.
 This results in the following joint distribution on $\beta, \gamma$ and $y$: $p(\beta, \gamma, y) = N(\beta |0, 25I)\prod_{i=1}^{100}p_i^{y_i}(1 - p_i)^{1 - y_i}$ where $p_i=\sigma(\sum_{j=1}^{20}X_{i j}\beta_j\gamma_j), i=1, \cdots, 100$.

 We are interested in a sampling-based approach to identify the relevant components of $\beta$.
 A natural approach~\cite{Dellaportas2000-pa, Zucknick2014-pf} is to sample from the posterior distribution $p(\beta, \gamma|y)$, and inspect the posterior samples of $\gamma$.
-This consistutes a challenging posterior sampling problem due to the lack of conjugacy and the mixed support, and prevents the wide applicability of this approach.
+This constitutes a challenging posterior sampling problem due to the lack of conjugacy and the mixed support, and prevents the wide applicability of this approach.
 Existing methods typically rely on data-augmentation schemes~\cite{Albert1993-ho, Carlin1995-fz, Holmes2006-xe, Polson2013-zt}.
-Here we explore the applications of NwG, DHMC and M-HMC to this problem.
-As a baseline, we also implement a specialized Gibbs sampler, by combining the Gibbs sampler in~\cite{Polson2013-zt} for $\beta$ with a single-site systematic scan Gibbs sampler for $\gamma$.
+Here we explore applications of HwG, NwG, DHMC and M-HMC to this problem.
+As a baseline, we implement a specialized Gibbs sampler, by combining the Gibbs sampler in~\cite{Polson2013-zt} for $\beta$ with a single-site systematic scan Gibbs sampler for $\gamma$.

-Gibbs and NwG require no manual tuning.
-For DHMC, we conduct a parameter grid search, and report its best performance.
-For M-HMC, instead of picking a particular setting, we test its performance on a variety of settings, to better understand how different components of M-HMC affect its performance.
+Gibbs and NwG require no tuning.
+For HwG and DHMC, we conduct a parameter grid search, and report its best performance.
+For M-HMC, instead of picking a particular setting, we test its performance on multiple settings, to better understand how different components of M-HMC affect its performance.
 In particular, we are interested in how performance changes with the number of discrete updates $L$ for a fixed travel time $T$, and with $n_\cald$, the number of discrete variables to update at each discrete update while holding the total numer of single discrete variable updates $n_\cald L$ a constant.
 For each sampler, we use 192 independent chains, each with 1000 burn-in and 2000 actual samples.